niveaM/DogeAssessment/README.md

 - I spent approximately 10 hours on the project; much of that time was spent understanding the data and experimenting with the ECFR APIs.
 - GitHub Copilot and Comet were used to assist development.
 - TypeScript/Node is not the developer's primary language, but it was chosen to reduce install friction for evaluators.
+You will notice a struggle to make TypeScript work like Java! :smile:
 - The data ingestion pipeline (scripts) writes data in the shape consumed by the webapp.
 - The API model favors display-ready endpoints: data is pre-processed and verbose to reduce client-side complexity and avoid repeated server trips.
 - LowDB was choosen as JSON is easier to read than using SQLLite.
-- You will notice a struggle to make TypeScript work like Java
 - Tests are minimal as integration tests were used to work expediently.
 - There are known and unknown bugs; this project is a showcase of approach and engineering, not a production-ready system.